tidyverse/tidyups/003-dplyr-radix-ordering.md

 case the benefits of it outweigh the costs.

 On certain systems, stringi can be a difficult dependency to install.
-Because of this, this proposal recommends that stringi be a suggested dependency of dplyr, to ensure that users without access to stringi can still use dplyr.
+Because of this, this proposal recommends that stringi only be *suggested* so that users without stringi can still use dplyr.

 This proposal relies on `stringi::stri_sort_key()`, which generates the sort key mentioned under Motivation as a proxy that can be ordered in